Hey there! My name is Janet Parker.

 - the sweet little rescue afraid of his own shadow

 These are only a few of the dogs that I’ve had the privilege to get to know and help.

 My philosophy is simple – to teach your dog you must understand your dog.

 And I’m committed to using positive reinforcement in place of the traditional coercion and use of force.

 Funny thing, this philosophy can also work on people!

 My goal is to make training not just dog-friendly, but people-friendly too.
 That means simple to understand and easy to implement.

-Imagine getting your dog socialized and trained with ease, and having a great time doing it!
+Imagine getting your dog trained with ease, and having a great time doing it!